Abbasid dynasty

 The Abbasid dynasty, or Abbasids, (بنو العباس) was an Arab dynasty that ruled the third Islamic caliphate between 750 and 1258.
-They were from the Qurayshi Hashimid clan of Banu Abbas, descended from Abbas ibn Abd al-Muttalib.
+They were from the Banu Hashim clan of Quraysh, tracing their descent from Abbas ibn Abd al-Muttalib.
 The Abbasid Caliphate is divided into three main periods: Early Abbasid era (750–861), Middle Abbasid era (861–936) and Later Abbasid era (936–1258).
 A cadet branch of the dynasty also ruled as ceremonial rulers for the Mamluk Sultanate (1261–1517) until their conquest by the Ottoman Empire.

 Ancestry

-The Abbasids descended from Muhammad's uncle Abbas ibn Abd al-Muttalib (566–653 CE), an early Qur'an scholar from whom the dynasty takes its name.
-Their roots trace back to Hashim ibn 'Abd Manaf and Adnan.
+The Abbasids descended from Muhammad's uncle Abbas ibn Abd al-Muttalib (566–653 CE), from whom the dynasty takes its name.
+His son, Ibn Abbas, was an early Qur'an scholar.
+Their roots trace back to Hashim ibn Abd Manaf and Adnan.

 History

 Early Abbasid era (750–861)

 The Abbasid dynasty ruled the third caliphate to succeed the Islamic prophet Muhammad.
 The Abbasids ruled for most of the caliphate from their capital in Baghdad, Iraq after having overthrown the Umayyad Caliphate in the Abbasid Revolution of 750 CE (132 AH).
 The Abbasid Caliphate first centered its government in Kufa, Iraq, but in 762 the caliph Al-Mansur founded the city of Baghdad near the ancient city of Babylon over the ruins of the ancient Sassanid capital of Ctesiphon.
 Baghdad became the center of science, culture and innovation, housing several key academic institutions like the House of Wisdom, in what became known as the Golden Age of Islam.
 This, as well as a multiethnic and multireligious environment, garnered it a worldwide reputation as the "Center of Learning."

 The Abbasid leadership had to work hard in the last half of the 8th century (750–800) under several competent caliphs and their viziers to usher in the administrative changes needed to keep order of the political challenges created by the far-flung nature of the empire and limited communication across it.
 It was during this early period, in particular during the governance of Al-Mansur, Harun al-Rashid, and al-Ma'mun, that its reputation and power were created.
 Al-Mu'tasim moved the capital away from Baghdad to the new city of Samarra.
 The Abbasid Caliphate was at its peak until the assassination of Caliph Al-Mutawakkil in 861.